linuxfox2509/mc-launcher/README.md

 mc-launcher
 ├── src
 │   ├── main.rs          # Entry point of the application
-│   ├── launcher.rs      # Logic for launching the Minecraft game
 │   └── utils.rs         # Utility functions for common tasks
 ├── Cargo.toml           # Configuration file for the Rust project
 └── README.md            # Documentation for the project